 Central government has effective control over the general operations of the Council and is responsible for providing the statutory framework within which the Council operates, provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions that the Council has with other parties (e.g. council tax bills, housing benefits).
-Grants received from government departments are set out in the subjective analysis in Note 17 on reporting for resources allocation decisions.
-Grants received during the year are further analysed in Note 24.
+Grants received during the year are further analysed in Note 25.